 Disclaimer: I have not been paid for by the brands that I list.
 Instead I pay for them with my own money, which sometimes is a lot.
 So you can be sure, that I will write an honest review.

 A basic multivitamin should make sure that you get all of the important nutrients.
 It should not be an excuse to binge on junk foods every day.
 Most of your daily vitamin intake should come from fruits and vegetables anyway.
 A multivitamin should just be the insurance policy, that you are not missing out on anything, in case you are having a stressful day and your nutrition is not 100% perfect.

-I generally take a multivitamin by a brand called Orthomol (either the Sport or Immune type).
+I generally take a multivitamin by a brand called Orthomol (either the Sport or Immune version).
 It is really good nutrition wise, however it is quite expensive and the little bottles create a lot of waste.

 2) Fish Oil

 Fish Oil has a lot of benefits for the body.
 It contains essential omega 3 fatty acids thst your body can’t produce but has to take in.
 It also anti-inflammatory properties and boosts the immune system.
 I use the cod liver oil with glucosamine sulfate from Boots.
 Glucosamine is naturally found in the cartilages of the joints.
 It is one of the best supplements for joint health, and as a runner healthy joints are absolutely essential.